Izenda7Series/docs/ui/doc_report_designer_fields.rst

 -  Choose text effects bold, italic and underlined.

--  Choose text alignment left, center, right or justify.
+-  Choose text alignment left, center, right or justify and top, middle or bottom.
+Vertical alignment is available from version 2.10.0.

 -  Choose data sorting order unsorted, ascending or descending by repeatedly clicking the icon.